Betta St. John

-Betta St. John (born Betty Jean Striegler) is an American former actress, singer, and dancer who worked on Broadway and in Hollywood films.
-She later appeared in British films including High Tide at Noon, two Tarzan films, and the horror features Corridors of Blood with Boris Karloff and Horror Hotel with Christopher Lee.
+Betta St. John (born Betty Jean Striegler, November 26, 1929 – June 23, 2023) was an American actress, singer, and dancer who worked on Broadway, the West End, and in Hollywood films.
+She started her career aged 10 as a child actress in uncredited movie parts in her native USA.
+As an adult actress her first starring role was in the MGM film Dream Wife opposite Cary Grant in 1953.
+In 1954 she starred with Victor Mature in Dangerous Mission.
+After moving to England she appeared in starring roles in British films including High Tide at Noon, two Tarzan films, and the horror features Corridors of Blood with Boris Karloff and Horror Hotel with Christopher Lee.

+She was an inductee into the Hawthorne Hall of Fame in 2019.

+Biography

-Born in Hawthorne, California, St. John, alongside Shirley Temple, was part of the Meglin Kiddies troupe of actors, singers, and dancers.
+Betty Jean Striegler was born in Hawthorne, California, on November 26, 1929.
+St. John, alongside Shirley Temple, was part of the Meglin Kiddies troupe of actors, singers, and dancers.

 St. John made her film debut at age ten in an uncredited part in Destry Rides Again (1939) starring James Stewart and Marlene Dietrich.
 She then played an orphan in Jane Eyre (1943), starring Orson Welles and Joan Fontaine, also uncredited.

-She played a small role in the Rodgers and Hammerstein Broadway musical Carousel from 1945 until 1947.
+St. John played a small role in the Rodgers and Hammerstein Broadway musical Carousel from 1945 until 1947.
 She was a member of the show's touring company until 1949.
 Later that year, she created the role of Liat in the musical South Pacific, first on Broadway and then London.

 St. John appeared in the 1953 films The Robe, Dream Wife, and All the Brothers Were Valiant, as well as 1954's The Student Prince.

+Betta St. John starred in two Tarzan films the first in 1957 Tarzan and the Lost Safari which was the first Tarzan film to be filmed in colour, she returned to the franchise in Tarzan the Magnificent in 1960.

-She continued to act in films and television until 1965, when she retired.
+She continued to act in films and appear in TV series until 1965 before leaving the entertainment industry.

 St. John was married to English actor Peter Grant from 1952 until his death in 1992.
 They had three children.

+Betta St. John died at an assisted living facility in Brighton, England, on June 23, 2023, at the age of 93.